ryanccn/attic-action/README.md

 ## Usage

-Configure your attic instance with an endpoint, a cache, and a token that can read from and write to the cache.
+Configure your Attic instance with an endpoint, a cache, and a token that can read from and write to the cache.
 Then, add this step to a workflow job after Nix is installed:

 ```yaml
 - name: Setup Attic cache